tilt-dev/tilt-example-python/debugger-example/README.md

 To see `remote-pdb` in action:

-1. Clone this repo and call `tilt up` to run the app
+1. Call `tilt up` from this directory
 2. Hit `localhost:8000`; the request will hang because the app hit a breakpoint
 3. In a separate terminal window, open a TCP connection to `localhost:5555`, e.g. via Netcat: `nc 127.0.0.1 5555`
 4. Congrats, you've accessed the debugger!
 Poke around and inspect the system state.
 Type `c(ontinue)` to resume execution.